 I really recommend walking around the lake because it shows its prettiest colors at the other end.
 It takes about 2 to 3 hours (depending on your walking speed) to walk around the 8 km lake shoreline and see the lake from the best angles.

 But I actually don’t recommend visiting Wurzburg for its friendly people.
 The town is known for its baroque and rococo architecture, and wine lovers will also have some fun here.

 It is home to a gorgeous castle, the Würzburg Castle, and an interesting fortress, Marienberg Fortress.
-The old town and the Marienbrücke are more tourists sights in Bavaria.
+The old town and the Marienbrücke are more tourist sights in Bavaria.